 - Protect consumers and merchants from fraud.
 Visa and MasterCard go to great lengths to keep private data out of the wrong hands and prevent criminals from using any data they might get.

-Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay merchants "in house."
+Discover and American Express carry out similar functions within credit card processing, with the biggest difference being that these smaller brands extend credit and pay businesses “in house.”
 Visa and MasterCard, however, are only responsible for handling transactions that come from the next players in credit card processing, issuing and acquiring banks.

 Issuing and Acquiring Banks